-In this paper we consider a multiple access interference (MAI) limited CDMA network basically as modeled in [7] and [10].
-Soft blocking is modeled similarly to what has been done in [12] and [13].
+In this paper we consider a multiple access interference (MAI) limited CDMA network basically as modeled in [5] and [7].
+Soft blocking is modeled similarly to what has been done in [10] and [11].
 This system is conveniently modeled by a Markov chain.
 Next, in order to reduce the number of states and to establish a recursive relationship, we define the system macro states.
 The macro states are defined much the same way as in the classical Kaufman-Roberts case, that is, the set of micro states in which the overall (CDMA) resource consumption is the same.
 A major difference compared to the classical case is that the system is (1) irreversible and (2) the macro states are heterogeneous in the sense that there are macro states that consist of a mixture of blocking and non-blocking states.
-As we shall see, this second feature is due to the non-linear relation between the resource consumption of the elastic sessions and their bit rates.
+As we shall see, this second feature is due to the nonlinear relation between the resource consumption of the elastic sessions and their bit rates.
 This structure (the combination of these two features) requires some effort in terms of establishing the balance equations on which the Kaufman-Roberts recursion can be built.
-Specifically, we distinguish nonblocking, partially blocking and fully blocking macro states.
+Specifically, we distinguish non-blocking, partially blocking and fully blocking macro states.
 Depending on how the partially blocking macro states are treated and how the class-wise blocking probabilities are calculated from the steady state, we arrive at lower an upper bounds of the steady state probabilities and the class-wise blocking probabilities.
 We discuss the details of these bounds and present promising numerical results for a CDMA system supporting two elastic service classes.
 The paper is organized as follows.
-Section 2 presents our basic model for elastic traffic in CDMA.
+Section II presents our basic model for elastic traffic in CDMA.
 In the subsequent section we develop the reversible approximation of this system and based on this approximation we propose an extension of the Kaufman-Roberts formula.
-Section 4 builds on this formula and proposes a method that can be used to bound the class-wise blocking probabilities.
-Section 5 presents numerical results.
-We conclude the paper in Section 6.
+Section IV builds on this formula and proposes a method that can be used to bound the class-wise blocking probabilities.
+Section V presents numerical results.
+We conclude the paper in Section VI.
+II.
+CDMA UPLINK EQUATIONS AND STATE SPACE STRUCTURE The CDMA uplink model is similar to the single transmission link model in that sessions belonging to different service classes share a common resource.
+In CDMA however, a fast explicit rate control algorithm allows the system to slow down elastic sessions and thereby reduce the required power.
+In this section we extend the classical multi-rate model and put the CDMA uplink model into a multi-rate context.
+The model presented in this section has been described in details in [8] and [9] and has also been used in [5].